prompt-caching llm-cost-reduction openai-caching June 2, 2026 14 min read

 Minimum tokens by model:

-Prompts below the minimum are silently skipped — no error is thrown.
-If you're not seeing cache hits, check whether both cache_creation_input_tokens and cache_read_input_tokens in the response are returning 0.
+Prompts below the minimum are silently skipped.
+No error is thrown.
+If you're not seeing cache hits, check whether cache_creation_input_tokens and cache_read_input_tokens in the response are both returning 0.
+Not sure if your prompt meets the minimum?
+Paste it into our free token counter to check.

 Pricing:

-The write cost is slightly more expensive than a standard call, so you need at least 2 cache reads to break even on the write investment.
-At 5+ reads on the same prefix, it's clearly profitable.
+The write cost is slightly higher than a standard call, so you need at least 2 cache reads to break even.
+At 5 or more reads on the same prefix, it's clearly profitable.

 February 2026 change: As of February 5, 2026, cache is isolated at workspace level (not org level) on the Claude API.
 If you share an Anthropic org across teams, each workspace now has its own cache namespace.
 Plan your cache architecture accordingly.